- ACADEMIC ACCOMODATIONS

 The University has a process through which students, faculty, staff and community members who have experienced or witnessed incidents of bias, prejudice or discrimination against a student can report their experiences to the University’s Bias Report and Support System (BRSS) team.
-See: wustl.edu Other resources can be found with the Center for Diversity and Inclusion. diversityinclusion.wustl.edu/
+See: brss.wustl.edu .

 - MENTAL HEALTH

 Mental Health Services’ professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect the academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
-See: wustl.edu/MentalHealth.
-Let’s Talk is also available to all Sam Fox students.
-Let’s Talk is an informal, no appointment necessary, opportunity to meet privately with a licensed therapist.
-Interested students can visit the therapist in Bixby Hall, Room 1, on Monday’s from 11:15 am-12:45 pm.
+See: https://students.wustl.edu/mental-health-services/ Additionally, see mental health services offered through the RSVP Center listed above.

 - CENTER FOR DIVERSITY AND INCLUSION (CDI)

-The Center of Diversity and Inclusion (CDI) supports and advocates for undergraduate, graduate, and professional school students from underrepresented and/or marginalized populations, creates collaborative partnerships with campus and community partners, and promotes dialogue and social change.
-One of the CDI’s strategic priorities is to cultivate and foster a supportive campus climate for students of all backgrounds, cultures and identities.
-See: wustl.edu/
+The Center for Diversity and Inclusion (CDI) supports and advocates for undergraduate, graduate, and professional school students from underrepresented and/or marginalized populations, collaborates with campus and community partners, and promotes dialogue and social change to cultivate and foster a supportive campus climate for students of all backgrounds, cultures and identities.
+See: https://diversityinclusion.wustl.edu/

 - CAMPUS SAFETY